Five Tips for Selecting a Bath Vanity

 Tip #5: Make sure you have plenty of space for foot traffic around your vanity – especially when the doors are open.
 Don’t have room for doors?
 Consider an open vanity.

-Example: Cuzco wrought iron bathroom vanity leaves foot traffic entirely up to your design.
+Example: Cuzco steel bathroom vanity leaves foot traffic entirely up to your design.

-For more tips on selecting a vanity, read this For Residential Pros article with insights from our Founder, Naomi Neilson Howard.
+For more tips on selecting a vanity, read this For Residential Pros article with insights from our Founder, Naomi Neilson.